tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 **Breaking down the CART**

-When you print the `cart` you get this guide
+When you print the model you get this guide

 ```
 node), split, n, loss, yval, (yprob)